Jockey (2021 film)

-Jockey is a 2021 American drama film written by Greg Kwedar and Clint Bentley, who are also the directors.
+Jockey is a 2021 American drama film directed by Clint Bentley, who co-wrote the screenplay with Greg Kwedar.
 The film stars Clifton Collins Jr., Molly Parker, and Moises Arias.

 The film had its world premiere at the 2021 Sundance Film Festival on January 31, 2021.

 Plot

 The health of horse rider Jackson Silva begins to deteriorate after decades of work.
 With the help of a promising new horse and his trainer, Ruth, Jackson prepares for the upcoming championship, which could be his last.